Mark Ricciuto

 Mark Anthony Ricciuto (/rɪˈtʃuːtoʊ/ ri-CHOO-toh; born 8 June 1975) is a former Australian rules footballer who played for the Adelaide Football Club in the Australian Football League (AFL).
 From Ramco, South Australia, Ricciuto started as a junior with the local Waikerie Magpies Football Club.
 He joined the West Adelaide Football Club in the South Australian National Football League (SANFL), making his debut at the age of 16, before being recruited by Adelaide as a zone selection prior to the 1993 season.

 Playing as a midfielder, he established himself in Adelaide's side, receiving a nomination for the AFL Rising Star in 1993, his debut season, and being named in the All-Australian team the following season, the first of eight selections overall.
 Having played in Adelaide's premiership side in 1998, also winning the Malcolm Blight Medal as the club's best and fairest, Ricciuto replaced Mark Bickley as the club's captain prior to the 2001 season.

 Consistently considered one of the best midfielders in the competition during the early 2000s (decade), Ricciuto shared the 2003 Brownlow Medal with Nathan Buckley and Adam Goodes, and was selected in the All-Australian team for four consecutive seasons between 2002 and 2005, captaining the side in both 2004 and 2005.
 Having played more of a forward role in his last two seasons, Ricciuto retired at the end of the 2007 season, having played a total of 312 games for Adelaide, kicking 292 goals.

 Also representing South Australia in interstate football and Australia in the International Rules Series, Ricciuto was inducted into the Australian Football Hall of Fame in 2011, and the South Australian Football Hall of Fame in 2012.

 AFL career

 Early career (1993–1996)

 Ricciuto was born in Waikerie, South Australia.
 He was recruited by SANFL team West Adelaide and soon after – as a 16-year-old high schooler – was recruited by the Adelaide Crows in 1992.
 He debuted in the AFL in 1993.
-Ricciuto earned his first All Australian selection as a 19-year-old in 1994.
+Ricciuto earned his first All-Australian selection as a 19-year-old in 1994.

 Rising career (1997–2001)

-After a stellar year in 1997 (in which he received his second All Australian guernsey) he ended up missing the 1997 premiership due to a late season injury.
-Despite this setback, he rallied in 1998 to again be an All Australian, win the club best and fairest and play in his only premiership.
+After a stellar year in 1997 (in which he received his second All-Australian guernsey) he ended up missing the 1997 premiership due to a late season injury.
+Despite this setback, he rallied in 1998 to again be an All-Australian, win the club's best and fairest, and play in his only premiership.
 He was appointed as the Adelaide captain in 2001.